 Ignite Energy, also known as Stream Energy, is a multi-level marketing company that specializes in energy services such as gas, electricity, identity protection and credit monitoring.

 Since the de-regulation of the energy industry in the United States, consumers now have a choice about who they purchase their energy from.
 Although the energy is still delivered to the consumer the same way, consumers can shop around with different utility companies to find the best price.

-One of those new utility companies is Ignite Energy, a subsidy of Stream Energy.
+One of those new utility companies is Ignite Energy, a subsidiary of Stream Energy.

 Ignite doesn’t manufacture any product or produce energy itself.
 Instead, it buys energy at wholesale prices and allows its independent sales force to sell the energy via the direct sales business model.
 The independent consultants focus on finding new customers and distributors, while the company processes the orders, sends out invoices and bills, tracks commissions and pays its distributors.

 Ignite Energy started in 2005.
 In its first year, the company grossed $70 million in revenue.
 Since its inception, it has achieved phenomenal success.
 In 2009, the company revenue was $845 million.
 The company is well on its way to reaching $1 billion in gross revenue.
 Personally, I find that amazing.
 Very few companies reach billion in revenue in that short of a time.